c-daly/next_site/posts/non-linguistic-cognition.md

   ] .
 ```

 This defines a "shape" that all Process nodes must conform to.
-In plain English: every process (action) must have at least one precondition (a state that must be true before the action can execute), and every process must cause at least one state (specify what changes when the action executes).
-The "sh:class :State" constraint ensures that the target of a CAUSES edge is actually a State node, not some other type.
+In plain English: every process (action) must have at leastone precondition (a state that must be true before the action can execute), and every process must cause at leastone state (specify what changes when the action executes).
+The "sh:class :State" constraint ensures that the targetof a CAUSES edge is actually a State node, not some other type.

 Now, when we try to add or modify processes in our graph, we can validate against these constraints.
 If someone tries to create a robot action without specifying preconditions, the validator rejects it: